Here, you’ll find suggestions and tips to help with feelings and questions that often arise after a Painting Experience retreat:

 Join our Facilitator’s Course

-Having completed your Painting Experience workshop, you qualify to enroll in our online course: Introduction to Facilitating Process Arts.
-The course includes audio, video, and written presentations in combination with opportunities to regularly connect with experienced facilitators and other course participants.
+Introduction to Facilitating Process Arts includes audio, video, and written presentations in combination with opportunities to regularly connect with experienced facilitators and other course participants.
 The course is designed to support you if:

 - You already teach process painting—or you’ve thought you might like to someday.